 - Mix our ingredients (just flour, eggs and salt)

 There is a whole lot of literature out there about making fresh pasta at home.
 Type of flour, semolina or no semolina, how many eggs, what oil, any oil, water, to dry or not to dry, to rest or not to rest, and so on.
 I said pretty much the same thing on the post when we made Lamian, the hand pulled Chinese noodles.

 How do you make the perfect pasta?
 The bottom line?
 There is no perfect pasta.
 What was perfect for one mamma may not be perfect for another.
 And most likely, not perfect for nonna!
 Capisci?

-A simple rule to remember and to start from when making fresh pasta is to remember this ratio of flour to egg:
+A simple rule to remember, and to start from, when making your own pasta is to remember this ratio of flour to egg: